syncfusion-content/javascript-docs/js/Diagram/Commands.md

 function Zoom() {
     var diagram = $("#diagram").ejDiagram("instance");
     var zoom = {
-        // set the zoomFactor
+        // Sets the zoomFactor
         zoomFactor: 0.2,
-        // set the zoomCommand as zoomIn to zoom-in the diagram
+        // Sets the zoomCommand as zoomIn to zoom-in the Diagram
         zoomCommand: ej.datavisualization.Diagram.ZoomCommand.ZoomIn,
         // for zoomOut
         //zoomCommand: ej.datavisualization.Diagram.ZoomCommand.ZoomOut
-        //define the focusPoint to zoom the diagram with respect to any point
+        //Defines the focusPoint to zoom the Diagram with respect to any point
         focusPoint: {
             x: 100,
             y: 100
-        } //if you dont set focus point zooming performed with reference to the center of current diagram view.
+        } //When you do not set focus point, zooming is performed with reference to the center of current Diagram view.
     };
     diagram.zoomTo(zoom);
 }